KhethiweDlamini/KhethiweDlamini/README.md

-## Hi there 👋
+## Welcome 👋

-I'm Khethiwe Dlamini and I'm passionate about all things tech and data 😊
+ChatGPT and Copilot are probably sick of my neediness but it's all love 😊

 - 🔭 I’m currently working on my online portfolio as a novice web developer: [My Portfolio](https://k-dlamini-portfolio.netlify.app/)
 - 🌱 and also learning Database Engineering on Google Cloud.